gxlmyacc/react-view-router/README.md

 import ReactViewRouter from 'react-view-router';

 const router = new ReactViewRouter({
-  base: '',     // then base URL of the app.
+  base: '',     // the base URL of the app.
 For example, if the entire single page application is served under /app/, then base should use the value "/app/"
   mode: 'hash', // or browser|histor|memory|abstract, default:hash
   routes: []    // also can be passed by router.use method });